kasrababaei/swift-notes/concurrency.md

 }

 // Solution: dynamic isolation: make the method nonisolated to satisfy the protocol requirement
-// and wrape the implementation in MainActor.assumeIsolated
+// and wraps the implementation in MainActor.assumeIsolated
 // Caveat: the programmer loses static data-race safety in their own code, because internal
 // callers of respondToUIEvent() are free to invoke it from any isolation domain without compiler errors.
 @MainActor